-Gainsborough Old Hall closed its doors in March due to the coronavirus outbreak, meaning the public have not yet been able to enjoy their collections and exhibitions - including a special display of Mayflower work created by local schools.
+Gainsborough Old Hall closed its doors in March 2020 due to the coronavirus outbreak, meaning the public was not able to enjoy their collections and exhibitions - including a special display of Mayflower work created by local schools.

 Pupils from across West Lindsey and North Nottinghamshire were invited to participate in the Schools' Pilgrim Exhibition, which involved creating pieces or work inspired by the Mayflower story.

-During lockdown, West Lindsey District Council has been working with Gainsborough Old Hall to make this exhibition available online for all to enjoy.
+During lockdown, West Lindsey District Council worked with Gainsborough Old Hall to make this exhibition available online for all to enjoy.

 Gainsborough and North Nottinghamshire have strong connections to the historic story as the Separatists, who later became known as the Pilgrims, came from this area.